 68. I left St Mary's when they opened the door one day and told me I was free to go.
 Apparently, a panel had decided this but I wasn't aware of the panel and didn't appear in front of it.
-I had no idea I was getting out and I simply picked up my stuff and went to should be a solution of the soluti
+I had no idea I was getting out and I simply picked up my stuff and went to shouse, my older brother, in Ruchill.
+He didn't know I was getting out so he wasn't in.
+I just left my bag of clothes at his door.
+I felt brilliant when I got out, especially because it was so unexpected.
+I was sixteen years old at the time.

-- 69. I walked to show is from St Mary's, which took about an hour.
+- 69. I walked to see from St Mary's, which took about an hour.
 I didn't even see my brother because I got locked up later that day.
 I was out for eight hours.
 I was in a stolen car with other people and I got caught.
 In those eight hours I'd done lots of things.
 I felt like I'd been out for about three years.
 Because I'd been in care since I was nine years old and locked up again and again, when I got out, I'd squeeze lots of things in. - 70.
 When I was caught, I went to court and was fully committed.
 When I was eventually sentenced, to eighteen months, I got out on a Friday then got the jail the next day on the Saturday.
 The longest I was out from when I was about thirteen until I was twenty-six was three days.
 I'd get out, go and buy a tracksuit and a pair of trainers, go and get my pals, get a bottle of Buckfast, start drinking then go and commit crime. - 71.
 I was initially remanded in Barlinnie.
 I was there for four months.
 I was thereafter sentenced to eighteen months and moved to Polmont.